barryclark/jekyll-now/hackschool.md

 ![_config.yml]({{ site.baseurl }}/images/hack-school-logo.png){: .center-image }

-<center>ACM Hack School is a quarter-long program that will teach beginners to build their personal web applications.
+<center>Hack School is a quarter-long program that will teach beginners web development in JavaScript.
 Our goal is to take you from "zero to hero," teaching you modern full-stack web development as you build a real-time chat app.
 It assumes no prior knowledge, will open-source all of its code, and is adopting diversity as a goal from the start.
 It will aim to have ~40 students that meet for weekly workshops.
 Students will leave with full knowledge on how to build real-world applications.</center>
 <br>

 ## <center>How to apply</center>{: .acm-blue }